 Discovery Call by Amsterdam Standard

 Amsterdam Standard develops software, websites, and apps for their clients.
 Our customers often have a shortage of developers or not have enough knowledge of software development and managing development teams.
 We can solve these problems.
 We organize Discovery Calls to understand better the product or project of our clients, their previous solutions, methods of work, and "pains" they currently have.
-During the call and after it, we are thinking of the best possible solutions and after the call, we can provide the best candidates from our staff to fit the project.
+During the call and after it, we are thinking of the best possible solutions, and after the call, we can provide the best candidates from our staff to fit the project.
 To gain all this information, our sales and project teams ask correct discovery questions, which include, but not limited to, the following topics:

 Gathering detailed information about the product or project

 The first thing we need to understand is what their company does and what industry they are in.
 Of course, we have the information about it before as well, but this time we obtain a fuller and detailed description.
 Also, we are touching the topic of the goals they are pursuing.
 What should be the project outcome?
-It can be software, new processes, an extra team, documents, hardware, deployment, or upgrades.
+It can be software, new processes, a new team, documents, hardware, deployment, or upgrades.

 Knowing this information, we can quickly move into further exploration.
-And it’s the most critical part in case if the product doesn’t exist yet and should be developed from a scratch.
+And it's the most critical part in case if the product doesn't exist yet and should be developed from scratch.
 For an existing product, we will ask about the background and what has been done already in the past.

 Product roadmap - where we are, where we want to be